NebinGeorge/msqrd/readme.md

-# HEPMC and Analysis files for mass squared plots in EIC-dRICH.
+# HEPMC and Analysis files for mass squared analysis in EIC-dRICH.
 ## HEPMC files and ana files
 Hepmc file named msqd.hepmc and ana file named anamsqd.root is available in the folder hepmc and ana respectively.
 ## Particle Information and Parameter Ranges